FullStackForger/react-jwt-auth/docs/configuration.md

 ### Wrapping all components

-Easiest method is to wrap your component with Auth component.
+Easiest method is to wrap your custom components with Auth component.

 ```
 ReactDOM.render(